 Driver et al. (1981) presented additional information on the punching process.
 The various shear and fracture zones were identified in a similar manner, and increases in hardness values near the edge of a punched hole were nearly identical to those presented previously.
-The authors also discussed strain ageing, which is an idea thought to be a large factor in the performance of punched holes.
-After the initial cold working of the punching process, a decrease in ductility is expected to occur in the surrounding material.
+The authors also discussed strain ageing, a phenomena that may limit the performance of punched holes.
+After the initial cold working of the punching process, a decrease in ductility may occur in the surrounding material.
 While the immediate effects due to cold working are best shown by the previous figures, strain ageing is a time-dependent event.
 There is a gradual increase in the apparent yield point of the steel after it has been loaded past its initial yield point.
 If the steel is unloaded and then reloaded after a certain amount of time, the steel has a new, higher yield point and decreased ductility.
 This was shown by Baird (1963) in a figure similar to that shown in Figure 2.12.
 Strain ageing can be compounded when a member is hot dip galvanized.
 Strain ageing can be accelerated by heating steel to certain temperatures for certain period of times.
 This is often done in research to simulate strain ageing effects.
 Further discussion on strain ageing can be found in Baird (1963), Driver et al. (1981), Rassati et al. (2004), and Lubitz (2005).
+Strain ageing was investigated in this project by heating the specimens after punching and then comparing the results with unheated specimens.
+No significant difference in strength and ductility was found between the heated and unheated specimens.